ted-miller92/music_streamer_api/README.md

     "stop": "forever stop index.js",
     "test": "npm test"
   },
 ...
 ```

 This utilizes the npm `forever` package to leave the server running in the background.
+You can list the `forever` process by entering the command `forever list` and any process can be stopped by entering `forever stop [pid]` where `[pid]` is the given `forever` process ID.

-A local instance of a MySQL database should also be running.
+A local instance of a MySQL database should be running.
 See the section [Database Set up](#database-set-up) for notes on this.

 This API uses the `dotenv` package to manage potentially sensitive credential information.
 Create a file called `.env` in the root directory of this project with the following: